benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

 * Implicit conversion
 * Implicit classes

-(Implicit class is just syntactic sugar for a type of implicit conversion so technically there are only 2 types)
+(Implicit class is just syntactic sugar for a type of implicit conversion so technically there are only 2 types. (see the linked article above))

 Implicit conversions: when the compiler sees a type mismatch, it searches for implicit conversions, if there's a matching implicit conversion in the scope the compiler can apply the conversion, resolving the type mismatch.